mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The counter approach would be done to apply ordering to all messages, while the `epoch` approach would be done to only ensure an order on Commits.

-### AP Ordering
+### Eventually Consistent

-With this approach, the Delivery Service is built in a way that may be significantly more available or performant than a CP system, but offers weaker consistency guarantees.
+With this approach, the Delivery Service is built in a way that may be significantly more available or performant than a strongly consistent system, but offers weaker consistency guarantees.
 Messages may arrive to different clients in different orders and with varying amounts of latency, which means clients are responsible for reconciliation.